Nine Network: 2008–2014

 In 2008, as part of a major relaunch, the network dropped the blue box, and reinstated its nine dots in its logo, with a CGI look.
 After losing viewers to Seven News, Nine relaunched its news service as Nine News, which managed to win more weeks over Seven in the first half of 2008.
 Nine also launched a break-out hit, Underbelly, which attracted over 2.5 million viewers in its first season.
 Nine tried to attract younger demographics, so while Seven went on to win the ratings year in total people, Nine was rated the number one network in the key 18–49 and 25–54 demographics.

 In March 2008, Nine Network launched and debuted a high-definition channel called Nine HD on channel 90 until 2010.

 In 2009, Nine started relatively strongly due to the top-rating Australian drama Underbelly: A Tale of Two Cities and the Twenty20 Cricket series until Nine lost the rights in 2018 but could not hold its audience after Network Ten's MasterChef Australia became a hit.
 Nine became inconsistent with scheduling and removal of programmes.
 Nine also launched a number of reality shows, including Ladette to Lady, Wipeout Australia, HomeMADE, Australia's Perfect Couple, and The Apprentice Australia, in the hope of achieving the same success other networks had with the genre.
 All the new formats underperformed in the ratings and did not help the network establish any stable local content.
 Nine also expanded its news strand with the reintroduction of a late-night bulletin (for its owned-and-operated stations), an extended morning bulletin and weekend editions of Today.
 The flagship 6:00 pm state bulletins continued to fall in the ratings, though its Melbourne bulletin remained competitive, being the only market to win any weeks against Seven News.

-In August 2009, Nine launched and debuted its own digital multi-channel called GO! on Channel 99, primarily aimed at a younger demographic.
-The shares from GO! contributed to Nine's weekly shares and allowed it to enjoy several weeks of weekly ratings wins.
+In August 2009, Nine launched and debuted its own digital multi-channel called GO! (now 9Go!) on Channel 99, primarily aimed at a younger demographic.
+The shares from 9Go! contributed to Nine's weekly shares and allowed it to enjoy several weeks of weekly ratings wins.
 In September, the network took on a new slogan, "Welcome Home", and revamped its graphic package.
 With the resurgence of Nine News, growth of Today, stabilisation of 60 Minutes and a new programme line-up consisting of Hey Hey It's Saturday, Underbelly and Sea Patrol, Nine enjoyed more ratings success.